 Welcome to Atlanta, Georgia.
 During the Civil War, Atlanta was one of the most important Southern Cities as it provided war materials to the South.
 In 1864, General Sherman marched into Atlanta and burned the entire city.
 The city recovered from its losses and today is one of the most dynamic in the South, boasting a successful cultural and business hub.
-Transfer independently to your hotel where you will meet your Tour Director.
+Transfer independently to your hotel where you will meet your ATI Tour Director.

 Day 2 Atlanta

 This morning, enjoy a city tour of Atlanta and learn about one of its most famous residents, Margaret Mitchell.
 In 1936, Mitchell published the book “Gone with the Wind”.
-It depicted the life of the spoiled daughter of a plantation owner and follows her life through the Civil War and Reconstruction.
+It depicted the life of the daughter of a plantation owner and follows her life through the Civil War and Reconstruction.
 The story takes place in Atlanta and south of Atlanta in a small town named Jonesboro.
-This afternoon, you will visit the Road to Tara Museum and Stately Oaks Plantation which was the inspiration for Tara.
+This morning, you will visit the Road to Tara Museum and Stately Oaks Plantation which was the inspiration for Tara.
 You will have the opportunity to see memorabilia from the movie including costumes worn by the stars Clark Gable and Vivien Leigh.
 In the evening, enjoy a welcome reception which will give you the opportunity to meet your fellow travellers.

 Day 3 Altanta - Augusta - Charleston

 Leave Atlanta today and head west to Augusta.
-Augusta is the second oldest city in Georgia and is home to the prestigious Masters golf tournament.
+Augusta is the second oldest city in Georgia and is home to the prestigious Masters Golf tournament.
 In the afternoon, we will arrive in historic Charleston.
 You will have time to stroll down the cobblestone walkways and admire the fine architecture.
 In the evening, you may want to enjoy a romantic carriage ride or a sunset cruise (optional).